-The REM establishes, at least once in every three years, a list of radio or television channels that the operators are obliged to transmit.
+In accordance with the ECA, the RATEL establishes on REM's request, at least once in every three years, a list of radio or television channels that the operators are obliged to transmit.
 Only those operators whose electronic communication network is used by a substantial number of end users as the only or primary means of receiving media content fall within the scope of this rule.
-The operators are obliged to transmit six TV channels (two public and four commercial), without remuneration.
-There is no mechanism for financing these costs.
+The operators are obliged, under the Electronic Media Act, to transmit two public TV channels, without remuneration.
+In addition, RATEL's decision of 10 October 2017 obliged the operators to transmit four commercial TV channels, also without remuneration.
+On 25 January 2019, in line with REM's decision rendered three days earlier, RATEL repealed the decision of 10 October 2017.
+The operators are now obliged to transmit only the two public TV channels.
+There is no mechanism for financing the costs of the must-carry obligation.

-23 Regulation of new media content
+Regulation of new media content

-Is new media content and its delivery regulated differently from traditional broadcast media?
+23 Is new media content and its delivery regulated differently from traditional broadcast media?
 How?

-Yes, in order to provide certain new media services, the interested party must obtain an authorisation from the REM or be enlisted in the official record.
+Yes, to provide certain new media services, the interested party must obtain an authorisation from the REM or be enlisted in the official record.
 For provision of media-on-demand, both the authorisation and the enlistment are required; for stand-alone internet media outlets the enlistment in the record is sufficient.
 Providers of the stand-alone internet media service and providers of media-on-demand services must be registered for provision of media services.